 swimming for the gold,

-splashing as the whistle
+splashing as the whistle blew,

 as the crowd grew.